liborty/sets/README.md

  Some of the general methods are more efficient for the ordered and indexed sets, rather than for the unordered sets.
 For example, `member` and `search` will automatically use the binary search.
 Union is like the classical merge with duplications across the sets removed.
 To remove repetitions within a set, use `nonrepeat`.

-The STypes of the two operands of union, intersetion and difference can be different.
+The STypes of the two operands of union, intersection and difference can be different.
 However, they are required to have the same end-type `<T>`.
 This is, perhaps, a useful type discipline.

 ## Trait MutSetOps